© Tomás Laranjo / Instável Production Course

 All maintain a direct connection with the contemporary artistic and cultural context, sharing with participants their practical experience and critical perspective on the challenges of production today.

-Some of the trainers of the previous edition:
+Some of the trainers confirmed for the next edition:

 Ana Figueira